-These homemade chocolate chip pancakes are tall, fluffy, chocolatey, and taste so much better than IHOP’s!
+These homemade chocolate chip pancakes are the perfect indulgent breakfast.
+Tall, fluffy, and chocolatey, they taste much better than IHOP’s!

-With this easy peasy recipe, you can skip a visit to the diner and enjoy pancakes in your jammies!
+And with this easy-peasy recipe, you can skip a visit to the diner and enjoy fluffy pancakes in your jammies!

 Just be sure to double the batch.
-They’re so good, you’ll keep coming back for more.
+They’re so good that your whole family will come back for more.

 Homemade Chocolate Chip Pancakes

-I know it’s not easy to wake up at 6:00 am to make breakfast, but these are definitely worth getting up early for.
+It’s never easy to wake up at 6:00 am to make breakfast.
+But these fluffy chocolate chip pancakes are definitely worth the struggle.

-- Granulated Sugar – Just 1 tablespoon, to give the pancakes a little sweetness.
+- Granulated sugar.
+Just 1 tablespoon will give the pancakes a little sweetness.
 You can leave it out if you want savory pancakes.

-- Ground Cinnamon – For a little bit of warmth.
+- Ground cinnamon.
+For a bit of warmth.

-- Melted Butter – For extra rich and decadent pancakes.
-It’s both added to the batter and used to fry the pancakes.
+- Melted butter.
+For extra rich and decadent pancakes.
+You’ll use it twice – to add to the batter and to fry the pancakes.

-- Mini Chocolate Chips – Use good-quality chips like Guittard or Ghirardelli.
-I like to use dark or semi-sweet chocolate chips to give the pancakes just the right amount of decadence.
+- Mini chocolate chips.
+Use good-quality chips like Guittard or Ghirardelli.
+I like to use dark or semi-sweet for just the right amount of decadence.

 How to Make Chocolate Chip Pancakes

-1. Sift the dry ingredients in one bowl, whisk the wet ingredients in another.
+1. Start the batter.
+Mix the dry ingredients in one bowl.
+Then, whisk together the wet ingredients in another.

-2. Combine the wet and dry ingredients and mix just until well-combined.
+2. Combine the wet and dry ingredients.
+Mix gently until everything is combined.
 Do not overmix!

-3. Let the batter rest for 15 minutes.
-This part isn’t a requirement, but it will yield fluffier pancakes.
+3. Let the batter rest.
+Letting the batter rest for 15 to 30 minutes isn’t a requirement.
+However, it WILL yield fluffier pancakes.

 4. Pan-fry the pancakes.
 Be sure both the skillet and butter are preheated to medium.
 Flip the pancake over once bubbles start to pop.
 Cook the other side until golden brown.